 (Disclosure: Some of the links below may be affiliate links)

-Selma is a Robo-Advisor in Switzerland.
-They offer a different approach than other Robo-Advisors in Switzerland.
-Indeed, you will have your own virtual personal assistant.
+Selma Finance is a Swiss Robo-Advisor in Switzerland with a different approach than other Robo-Advisors.
+Indeed, they offer you your own virtual personal assistant.

 This assistant will guide you through investing.
 And through your chat with the assistant, the system will design a personalized portfolio.

-In this post, I am going to review Selma in detail.
+So, let’s delve into my in-depth Review of Selma Finance.
 By the end of the article, you will know whether Selma is a good fit for your investing.
+You will also see how does Selma compares with other Swiss Robo-Advisor.

 Keep in mind that I am not investing with Robo-Advisors.
 For people willing to put the time and effort, DIY Investing is better and will save you money.
 But for other people, investing with Robo-Advisors is the next best thing.